jeanhaley32/mkdserve/readme.md

 ## Something Cool
  Because this service reads the local md page each time it responds to a request, you can actively modify the page and that change will automatically go live without the need to restart the service.
-As far as I know this is pretty normal for web development, but I thought it was a cool added feature.
+As far as I know this is pretty normal for web development, but I thought it was a cool semi unintentional feature based on how this is constructed.
  I can live update my site, and have those updates immediately take effect.

 ## How to Use this